leila-alhemali/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+The DOM is an instance of a particular website.
+It is a data structure tree.
+Each element in the DOM is considered a branch on the tree.
+The DOM is accessed through the document element.

 2. What is an event?

+An event in any interaction the user makes with the site.

 3. What is an event listener?

+An event listener is user interaction that the computer 'listens' for as a signal to run the associated block of code.

 4. Why would we convert a NodeList into an Array?

+A NodeList has a limited number of methods that can be used on it.
+We convert it to an array if we need to do advanced methods.

 5. What is a component?

+A component is a function made with JavaScript, HTML and/or CSS.
+The component receives an element (usually an object or array) to create multiple versions of whatever the component creates.